-As part of a national marine spatial planning initiative, DFO in collaboration with the Province of BC, federal departments (Transport Canada, Natural Resources Canada, Environment and Climate Change Canada, Parks Canada) and Indigenous groups, have begun marine spatial planning efforts on the South Coast, including the Strait of Georgia and Southern Shelf bioregions.
-The intent of marine spatial planning is to improve coordination across jurisdictions and activities in the marine space, and work is underway to define scope and objectives of the project.
-In the early phases, engagement on governance is taking place internally with Government of Canada partners, and externally with the Province of BC and local First Nations, beginning with representative organisations like the First Nations Fisheries Council.
-National marine spatial planning deliverables include: governance, a bioregional atlas, and a marine spatial plan.
+As part of a national marine spatial planning initiative, DFO is in pre-planning phase, collaborating with Indigenous groups and organizations, the Province of BC, and other federal departments (Transport Canada, Natural Resources Canada, Environment and Climate Change Canada, Parks Canada and others), to gather information and data relevant to a marine spatial planning process in southern BC, which includes the Strait of Georgia and Southern Shelf bioregions.
+The concept of marine spatial planning is to improve coordination across jurisdictions and activities in the marine space.
+Deliverables by 2023 include: recommendations for a trilateral governance model/approach, a Marine Atlas (working draft), and a framework to inform future planning phases, including the development of a marine spatial plan.